-The war memorial gothic cross stands adjacent to St. Margaret’s Church in the closed churchyard on Church Road.
-The area is within a Conservation Area.
+The war memorial gothic cross stands adjacent to St. Margaret’s Church in the churchyard facing Hammersley Lane.
 The memorial is constructed of Portland Stone.
 An inscription and names are carved and black painted on the cross.
-There are also names on plaques on the wall behind the memorial which are carved and lead filled.
+The WW1 names are on plaques on the wall behind the memorial which are carved and lead filled.

-The memorial was built by E. Harris.
-On 26th August 1920 the memorial was dedicated by the Rt.
+The memorial was built by E. Harris, and was dedicated on 26th August 1920 by the Rt.
 Rev John Taylor-Smith, Chaplain General of Forces and unveiled by the Lord Lieutenant of Buckingham, Sir Charles Robert Wynn-Carington, 1st Marquess of Lincolnshire, whose own son, Viscount Wendover, had died in 1915 from wounds received at the 2nd Battle of Ypres.

 The following men are remembered on the